When To Take Folic Acid, Morning Or Night? | Vital Timing

 Pregnancy marks a critical period where adequate folate levels are non-negotiable due to their direct impact on fetal development.
 Women planning to conceive are often advised to begin supplementation prior to pregnancy—ideally at least one month before conception—to ensure optimal levels during early development stages when neural tube formation occurs.

-Healthcare providers typically recommend continuing supplementation throughout pregnancy and even during breastfeeding since maternal nutrition directly influences infant health outcomes.
+Healthcare providers typically recommend continuing supplementation throughout pregnancy and often during breastfeeding as well, since maternal nutrition continues to matter for both mother and infant.

 Optimal Folic Acid Dosages Across the Lifespan